-Women in India stay for less than 48 hours in the hospital post giving birth, making it harder for healthcare professionals to talk to them about the symptoms of postpartum depression.
-If women show symptoms like sleep disturbances, loss of appetite, feelings of guilt and worthlessness, extreme tiredness,restlessness, difficulty in concentration, they may be suffering from postpartum depression and need professional help.
+Women in India stay in the hospital for less than 48 hours after giving birth, making it harder for healthcare professionals to talk to them about postpartum depression.
+If women show symptoms like sleep disturbances, loss of appetite, feelings of guilt and worthlessness, extreme tiredness, restlessness, difficulty in concentration, and these feelings last for about two weeks or more, they may be suffering from postpartum depression and may need professional help.

 - What is postpartum depression, why does it happen and how do women know if they have it?